By Steve & Tamami Laser

 To signify its authenticity, and significance in Civic’s history, each Type R Limited Edition sports a special plaque affixed to the center console with the build number (Euro model shown above).

 While we don’t know what the future holds for the next Type R’s availability in 2022 and beyond.
 Yet we do know that if we had the funds available in our piggy bank, and we managed to be one of the lucky few to attain ownership, a new 2021 Honda Civic Type R Limited Edition would be in our driveway.

-Features, specifications, MSRP (not including destination, taxes, license, and other charges), and launch dates for U.S. market models are subject to change without notice
+Features, specifications, and launch dates are subject to change without notice

-News sources, photos and video courtesy of Honda Motor Co., Ltd., Honda Motor Europe Ltd., and American Honda Motor Co., Inc.
+News sources and photos courtesy of Honda Motor Co., Ltd., Honda Motor Europe Ltd., and American Honda Motor Co., Inc.

 Story (commentary) © 2020-2021 CarNichiWa.com